What is Active Directory Security?

 Active Directory (AD) is a Microsoft Windows directory service that allows IT administrators to manage users, applications, data, and various other aspects of their organization’s network.
 Active Directory security is vital to protect user credentials, company systems, sensitive data, software applications, and more from unauthorized access.
 A security compromise of AD can essentially undermine the integrity of your identity management infrastructure, leading to catastrophic levels of data leakage and/or system corruption/destruction.

-Since AD is central to authorizing users, access, and applications throughout an organization, it is a prime target for attackers.
+It is critical to secure Active Directory because AD is central to authorizing users, access, and applications throughout an organization, making it a prime target for attackers.
 If a cyber attacker is able to access the AD system, they can potentially access all connected user accounts, databases, applications, and all types of information.
-Therefore, an Active Security compromise, particularly those that are not caught early, can lead to widespread fallout from which it may be difficult to recover.
+Therefore, an Active Directory compromise, particularly those that are not caught early, can lead to widespread fallout from which it may be difficult to recover.

 AD has a set of predetermined, default security settings created by Microsoft.
 These security settings may not be ideal for your organization’s needs.
 Additionally, these default security settings are well-understood by hackers, who will attempt to exploit gaps and vulnerabilities.